etlbox/etlbox.website/doks_v0.5/content/en/docs/stream-connectors/csv.md

 {{< alert text="All streaming connectors share a set of common properties.
 For example, instead of reading or writing from/into a file you can set ResourceType to ResourceType.Http or ResourceType.AzureBlob in order to read or write into a webpoint or an Azure blob.
 See <a href=\"../streaming\">Shared Functionalites</a> for a list of all shared properties between all streaming connectors."  >}}

+If you want to start with example code right away, you will find it in the recipes section for the [CsvSource](/recipes/sources/csvsource) and [CsvDestination](/recipes/destinations/csvdestination).
+The components could also be used in other examples.

 ## CsvSource

 A CsvSource simple reads data from a csv file or from a web service endpoint.